rskort/rskort.github.io/_tutorials/cp2k.md

 * `ssmp` pure <abbr title="Open Multi-Processing">OpenMP</abbr>
 * `psmp` MPI plus OpenMP hybrid

-CP2K’s [official benchmark suite](https://www.cp2k.org/performance) shows that the **hybrid `psmp` executable** (MPI plus OpenMP) is generally the fastest configuration when tuned for a given machine.
-The code scales primarily through MPI, but using only MPI ranks can lead to excessive memory use.
-The CP2K [MPI vs OpenMP FAQ](https://www.cp2k.org/faq:mpi_vs_openmp) recommends starting with **two OpenMP threads per MPI rank** and benchmarking to find the best ratio for your system.
+CP2K’s [official benchmark suite](https://www.cp2k.org/performance) shows that a well tuned **hybrid `psmp`** (MPI plus OpenMP) build often performs best in terms of speed an memory usage, but the optimal choice is system dependent and should be determined through benchmarking.
+In the case of `psmp`, the code scales primarily through MPI, but using only MPI ranks can lead to excessive memory use.
+A common starting point in CP2K [MPI vs OpenMP FAQ](https://www.cp2k.org/faq:mpi_vs_openmp) is to start with **two OpenMP threads per MPI rank** and benchmarking to find the best ratio for your system.

 On a modern cluster node, where you have (for example) 64 physical cores, sensible parallel layouts are:

 | Parallel layout                 | MPI ranks | OpenMP threads | Total cores used | Notes                                      |
 | ------------------------------- | --------- | -------------- | ---------------- | ------------------------------------------ |